City Beautiful movement: Palos Verdes Estates

 In the 1920s, Palos Verdes Estates, California, was established as a master planned community by noted American landscape architect Frederick Law Olmsted Jr. The community was designed as a "City Beautiful."
 Among its early structures were the buildings comprising Malaga Cove Plaza, designed in a Mediterranean Revival style popular with the City Beautiful movement.

+Toronto, Canada

+The City Beautiful movement inspired plans to develop a civic square with monumental buildings; a ceremonial avenue from the train station; and an extension of the grand boulevard of University Avenue.
+Of these, the civic square became Nathan Phillips Square, with its associated monumental buildings -- the new City Hall, a new courthouse and a new hotel.
+The ceremonial avenue from the train station to City Hall was never built.
+University Avenue was extended, but a promised "Vimy Circle" with monumental buildings was not built.
+Plans were interrupted twice -- by the First World War, and later by the Great Depression.

 In Australia

 Both European and North American cities provided models for the Australian City Beautiful movement.
 A combination of elements about 1900 also influenced the movement: